 If you are divorced from a Federal employee, or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health coverage for you.
 However, you may be eligible for your own FEHB coverage under either the spouse equity law or Temporary Continuation of Coverage (TCC).
 If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get information about your coverage choices.
-You can also visit OPM's website at www.opm.gov/healthcare-insurance/healthcare/plan-information..
-It explains what you have to do to enroll.
+You can also vist OPM's website at www.opm.gov/healthcare-insurance/healthcare/plan-information.